 The MS in Applied Human Services requires 33 credit hours, including a master’s capstone

 project.
 Based on career goals and interests, students may choose to specialize in

-developmental disabilities, infant mental health, gerontology or non-profit management.
+developmental disabilities, infant mental health or aging studies.
+Core course topics

 Family issues, such as poverty, divorce, diversity and abuse